How to Take Amla Powder, Capsules and Amalaki Fruit with Recommended Dosage

 While the powder isn’t sweet, there’s no reason why it couldn’t be mixed up in a small glass of water, perhaps with some fresh lemon juice for cleansing the digestive system first thing.

-These days, the best way to have amla that I’ve found is to mix it into a superfood smoothie.
-I share the complete recipe with lots of variations next.
+These days, the best way to have amla powder that I’ve found is to mix it into a smoothie.
+Just add a teaspoon to your blender for an antioxidant boost you can feel.

 I’d be interested to hear of any other ways you know of to use amla.
-While it is still relatively unknown outside of the Indian community in the United States, I don’t think a superfood this good will stay that way for much longer.
+While it is still relatively unknown in the United States, I don’t think a superfood this good will stay unknown for much longer.